fharenheit/strata-2016-singapore/README.md

 - Add the scala language plugin
 - Import the code as a maven project

+## Scala IDE for Eclipse

+- If using Eclipse, do use Scala IDE for Eclipse available at : http://scala-ide.org/download/sdk.html

 ## Summary of Downloads needed

 Have the following downloaded before the session